Monthly Archives: December 2014

 As the campaign begins, the so-called New Imperium is a tiny, fragile thing with barely a handful of worlds and smattering of massive Craft Ships, a single Necron Dynasty, a rag-tag Imperium presence, and a fleet of Tau allies to support it.
 On her Adamant Throne, built to aid in her slowly growing Astronomican, Malcadora/Ynnead strives to save all the souls she can, fend off armies of the Tyrannids and a growing Chaos interest in her and her allies, all while contending with advisers and allies who have fought one another for tens of thousands of years.
 She demands respect, but she demands it not just for herself, but for all life.

 If the New Imperium is to survive, it must have agents.
 Drawn from many races and traditions, from Imperial forces to Rogue Traders to Necron Lords to Eldar, these agents must work together to find new allies, gather more resources, fend off the forces of the Tyrannids and Chaos, and prevent the still-hateful-and-fearful majority of the old empires of Man, Eldar, and Necron from slaying Malcadora/Ynnead as a heretic and potential new Chaos God.
+These combinations have already allowed the creation of new technologies long thought lost or impossible — female space marines, psyker therapy, and Chaos shielding to name just a few.

 You are one such agent.
 And you will work with creatures from many different races and backgrounds because Malcadora/Ynnead demands it.
 And because she may be able to save life and freedom within the Galaxy.